 Portovenere is a medieval fishing village situated in north Italy, just south of the Cinque Terre on the Italian Riviera.
 This charming village is well worth the visit and can be reached from the Cinque Terre by boat or from La Spezia by boat or by bus from the train station.

 Portovenere, on the Gulf of Poets, is a UNESCO World Heritage site.
 Its picturesque harbor is lined with brightly colored houses while narrow medieval streets lined with shops lead up the hill from the ancient city gate to the castle.
 Stroll around the old town and don't miss the small shop Bajeicò, a pesto shop selling delicious freshly made basil-based sauce and related products like fresh pasta.

 The tip of the promontory holds a picturesque church.
 Byron's Cave is a rocky area leading to the sea where the poet Byron used to swim.

-Ferries cruise along the coast each day, offering passengers a chance to have a view of one of the most evocative landscapes of the Mediterranean.
-It is possible to visit the three nearby islands by boat; Palmaria, Tino and Tinetto.
+In Portovenere there are Ferries cruise along the coast each day, offering passengers a chance to have a view of one of the most evocative landscapes of the Mediterranean.
+It is possible to visit the three nearby islands by boat: Palmaria, Tino and Tinetto.

 Things to see in Portovenere

 The Church of San Pietro sits on a rocky promontory overlooking the sea.
 It was built in 1277 in the typical Genovese Gothic style.

-• The Grotta di Byron (Byron's Cave) from which Byron famously swam to visit his friends in Lerici on the other side of the gulf.
+The Grotta di Byron, Byron's Cave, from which Lord Byron famously swam to visit his friends in Lerici on the other side of the Gulf.

 The Doria Castle with its powerful structure representing a wonderful model of Genoan military architecture.
 The castle was first built in 1161, but it was significantly reconstructed in 1458.